ccorp2002/Terra-Skylandic-Pack/README.md

 # Terra-Skylandic-Pack
-A skylands pack for the lads using Terra 5.3.&lt;insert version number here>/
+A skylands pack for the lads using Terra 5.3.&lt;insert version number here>...